It's a thrill and it's a delight to be with you here as we, well, as I serve humanity on the EIB network.

 I think it's highly irresponsible for people who are running for the presidency and seek that office to suggest we may be willing unilaterally to invade a nation here that we're trying to get to be more cooperative with us in Afghanistan and elsewhere.

-Uh here's Obama's reply.
+Here's Obama's reply.

 I find it amusing that those who helped to authorize and engineer the biggest foreign policy disaster in our generation are now criticizing me for making sure that we are on the right battlefield and not the wrong battlefield in the war against terrorism.

-He obviously didn't read my speech.
+You obviously didn't read my speech.

-What I said was that we have to refocus, get out of Iraq, make certain that we are helping Pakistan deal with the problem of Al Qaeda in the hills between Afghanistan and Pakistan.
+What I said was that we have to refocus, get out of Iraq, make certain that we are helping Pakistan deal with the problem of al-Qaeda in the hills between Afghanistan and Pakistan.

-Now, you this may be scary, but in terms of playing to the audience watching this debate last night, this is good stuff.
+Now, this may be scary, but in terms of playing to the audience watching this debate last night, this is good stuff.

 They know what's going on.